bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2017-07-21-summer-reading-list-2017.md

 It has inspired me to learn Racket (a Lisp).

+### _The Holy or the Broken_ by Alan Light

+I read half of this book.
+It was pretty good but a _lot_ about just one song.

 ## Currently reading
- - _The Holy or the Broken_ by Alan Light
+ - _The American Census: A Social History_ by Margo J. Anderson
  - [_Beautiful Racket_ by Matthew Butterick](
 http://beautifulracket.com) (See above lessons from _Hackers and Painters_)